 Colorado Pulmonary Intensivists Listed by pear Ransomware Group

-On April 9, 2026, the pear Ransomware Group added Colorado Pulmonary Intensivists to its public leak site, confirming that internal files had been exfiltrated from the medical practice that provides outpatient pulmonary care and sleep medicine.
+On April 9, 2026, the pear Ransomware Group added Colorado Pulmonary Intensivists to its public leak site, claiming that internal files had been exfiltrated from the medical practice that provides outpatient pulmonary care and sleep medicine.

 Public reporting indicates the group posted the Colorado Pulmonary Intensivists entry on its onion-based leak portal.
 The notice states that data was stolen during a ransomware incident, though the exact number of records or individuals affected remains undisclosed.
 Available details list only “internal files” as the material exfiltrated.
 The practice specializes in pulmonology and critical care services, meaning patient records, billing information, and staff documents are among the data types likely included.
 No ransom demand deadline has been publicly confirmed in the initial posting.